duckdb/duckdb-web/_posts/2022-10-28-lightweight-compression.md

      width="100%"
      />

 While this might not seem particularly useful at a first glance, it is very powerful when storing dates and timestamps.
-That is because dates and timestamps are stored as Unix Timestamps in DuckDB, i.e. the offset since `1970-01-01` in either days (for dates) or microseconds (for timestamps).
+That is because dates and timestamps are stored as Unix Timestamps in DuckDB, i.e., the offset since `1970-01-01` in either days (for dates) or microseconds (for timestamps).
 When we have a set of date or timestamp values, the absolute numbers might be very high, but the numbers are all very close together.
 By applying a frame before bit packing, we can often improve our compression ratio tremendously.

 ### Dictionary Encoding